 Owners of wi-fi-enabled phones can get online for free at many wi-fi hotspots, potentially accessing undesirable content.

-As a parent if your child tries to get online at a BT Wi-fi hotspot using your ID, BT Parental Controls still apply.
+As a parent, if your child tries to get online at a BT Wi-fi hotspot using your ID, BT Parental Controls still apply.
 However these controls don’t apply to third-party hotspots, which mean they could access unsuitable content.

-Getting online with 3G or 4G
+Getting online with data

 BT Mobile has BT mobile parental controls, which are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.
 You can read more in-depth information about BT Mobile’s parental controls here.